For a downloadable document of all tournament rules for 2026 click here.

 Two-person Team

-There must be a team of 2 persons per boat.
-The same 2 competitors who start the tournament must finish, except in the case of an exceptional circumstance.
+There must be a team of two (2) persons per boat.
+The same two (2) competitors who start the tournament must finish the tournament, except in extreme or exceptional circumstances.
+The tournament officials will assign an alternate or aid in finding a replacement in such circumstances.

 Tie Breaking